outofcoffee/imposter/docs/scripting_modern_js.md

 # Using modern JavaScript features in scripts

-The default JavaScript engine is Nashorn, which is based on ECMAScript 5.1.
-However, you can use modern JavaScript features by switching to the GraalVM JavaScript engine.
+The default JavaScript engine is GraalVM, which is based on ECMAScript 2022 (more formally, [ECMA-262, 13th edition](https://262.ecma-international.org/13.0/)).
+This means you can use modern JavaScript features from ECMAScript 2022 in your scripts.

 ### Features